EdmondKonya/Getting-and-Cleaning-Data-Project/code_book.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

+According to the project requirements, only variables containing a mean or std of a feature have been selected for the final tidy_data set.

+* mean --> Mean value
+* std --> Standard deviation

 Other estimates have been removed for the purpose of this excercise.

+The resulting variable names are of the following form; fbodyacc_mean_x, describing the mean value on the x-axis for the "fbodyacc" feature.

 Note: features are normalized and bounded within [-1,1].

-The resulting variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ.